cf73/humanity/content/collections/poetry_contributions/desiderata-1927.md

         marks:
           -
             type: bold
-        text: '      Desiderata'
+        text: '      '
       -
-    type: paragraph
-    content:
-      -
         type: text
-        text: '     Go placidly amid the noise and the haste, and remember what peace there may be in silence.
+        text: 'Go placidly amid the noise and the haste, and remember what peace there may be in silence.
 As far as possible, without surrender, be on good terms with all persons.'
   -
     type: paragraph
   -